Tailride/desktop-releases/README.md

 ## 🔄 How Auto-Updates Work

-Tailride Desktop has built-in auto-updating powered by `electron-updater`.

 - **Silent Background Check**: Tailride checks this public repository (`Tailride/desktop-releases`) every 6 hours for new releases.
 - **Instant Notification**: When a new version is detected, it downloads silently in the background and notifies you via native OS notifications and an in-app banner.